 This is a new year like no other.
 Chances are you are looking a little harder at your New Year’s Resolutions for 2021.
 With the time you had for self-reflection in 2020, what have you decided are the big changes you are going to make beginning January?

-The top three resolutions every year have something to do with fitness and wellness.
-These resolutions, as you may have already guessed, are also the first to be abandoned shortly after they’ve begun.
+While some resolutions may have nothing to do with fitness or wellness, chances are at least one does.
+As you may already know, fitness and wellness goals are typically the first to be abandoned shortly after they’ve begun.
 We are dedicated to helping you stay on track with your goals with three practices to ensure consistency and positive results.

 Practice stretching daily, even if it’s for 5-10 minutes.

 Your body is an amazing feat of bioengineering that has an amazing memory.
 Movement and posture habits become hard to break.
 As you do something repeatedly, like walking with outwardly turned feet or slouching when you sit, your body recognizes these habits as your accepted pattern of movement.
 Once this happens, it takes ten times as many repetitions to correct it and re-teach your nervous system.
 This is where stretching becomes so important.
 The idea that stretching is for rehabilitation is only partly true.
 While, yes, it is extremely important to maintain flexibility and mobility in your muscles and joints when rehabbing an injury, it is exponentially more important to recondition your body so that injury is far less likely to happen.
 This is done with heavy focus on form and repetition, as repeating the correct motion will increase the body’s ability to perform that skill subconsciously (“Repetition is the mother of all skills provided there is skill in the repetition”-Paul Chek).
 Balanced, subconscious movement is the goal.
 If your body and nervous system are in sync, then your chance of injury decreases tremendously as each muscle and joint is in line performing its correct action.